gotaproblem/pistorm-atari/README.md

 An additional three virtual IDE interfaces are now included, allowing for a total of eight disk drive images - a potential 64GB of disk space.

 * Atari ST ROM images can be loaded at initialisation.
 For example, the emulation can boot using TOS 1.04 (ST only), TOS 1.06, TOS 1.62, TOS 2.06 or even EMUTos
-* Alt-RAM/TT-RAM option can be added to increase performance
+* Alt-RAM/TT-RAM option can be added (68020, 68030, 68040 only), to increase performance
 * 68020 CPU can be used with an FPU
 * ET4000 SVGA graphics is now available with 1MB VRAM
-* Screen dumps can be taken when using ET4000
+* Screen grabs can be taken when using ET4000
 * Additional interfaces will be added with time

 # Now to get up-and-running